lucasshen123/lucasshen123/README.md

 - 👋 Hi, I’m @lucasshen123
-- 👀 I’m interested in Modeling of aircraft systems/control/fault Diagnosis
+- 👀 I’m interested in Modeling of systems/control/fault Diagnosis/reinforcement learning
-- 🌱 I’m now a graduate student major in energy & power at SJTU.
+- 🌱 I’m now a PHD student major in ME at ASU.
+- 🌱 I got my bachelor and master degree from HUST & SJTU.

 <!---